Writing the first post on a blog can be an extremely intimidating prospect.

 Include your main target keyword in the following locations:

 That should be enough to inform search engines of the topic of your blog post.
-Make sure you don’t keyword stuff and only use keywords where they fit naturally into the flow of the text.
+Make sure you don’t keyword stuff.
+Only use keywords where they fit naturally into the flow of the text.

 #5.
 Plan the next 5 posts around the first